phoughton/cribbage_scorer/README.md

 For instruction on how to play and the rules see the [American Cribbage Congress](http://www.cribbage.org/NewSite/rules)

+The code for the web server front end that uses this python API can be [found on GitHub](https://github.com/phoughton/cribbage_server).

 ## Installation
 ```bash
 pip install cribbage-scorer